 The leading marker of the pattern is the flagpole.
 This should appear as a strong upward move meeting little resistance on the way.
 In Figure 2 this is marked as the flagpole.

 In this example EURUSD has made an upwards move of nearly 600 pips.
 In the next phase the market meets strong upper resistance and starts to consolidate sideways.
 This forms the body of the flag which is marked with a purple box.

 To trade this we’d place orders to buy at or around the end of the box.
-In this situation the market is still highly volatile.
-The best strategy is to average in to the market by placing a sequence or grid of buy orders at that point.
+In this situation the market is still volatile.
+Therefore the best strategy is to average in to the market by placing a sequence or grid of buy orders at that point.

-When deciding a profit target, you can use the size of the flagpole as a guide.
+When deciding a profit target, we use the size of the flagpole as a guide.
 One school of thought is to place the target at the same distance above the current level.
 So that would be 600 pips above the central axis line.

-I actually prefer to go slightly less than this and would look to place the exit at around ½ to ⅔ of the distance.
+However it is sometimes safer to go slightly less than this and look to place the exit at around ½ to ⅔ of the distance.